This is one of my favorite food that my mother prepared for us, and she made it again when I went home.

 The last twenty years have seen a dramatic decline in the number of eels reaching European river systems, which have fallen to as little as 1% of their previous levels according to some estimates.
 No one explanation can account for this phenomenon, which has been seen all over Europe.
 Possible causes, in addition to overfishing, include parasites, the damming of river systems for hydro-electric power, pollution, and changes to the course of the Gulf Stream

 - 2 rusk or 1/2 cup of bread crumbs

 - 2 cups of water

 - 2 tbsp cornstarch

 - Turn the oven on to 350F/180C.
 Wash the eel.
 Cut in 3 pieces.

 - Add salt, chunks of margarine, to the eel.
 Crush the rusk (or use the bread crumbs), cover the eel with the rusk crumbs.
 Squeeze the lemon juice out of the lemon and pour over the eel.
 Add the 2 cups of water and put this dish in the preheated oven and bake for about 40 min, or until fork tender.

 - Take the eel out of the oven dish and pour the liquid in a pan.
 Add 1 tbsp grainy mustard. (sorry no picture of that mom worked fast ;)) Dilute the cornstarch with water and add to the sauce.
 Whisk well.
 Pour over the eel.

-*Arrisje’s Recipe Card.
-Click on the picture below and save to your hard drive.
+*My recipe Card.
+Right click on picture, save to your hard drive.
 Print as a 4×6 picture*